The Crucible: Act Two

 Reverend Hale arrives, stating that he is interviewing all the people named in the proceedings, including Elizabeth.
 He mentions that Rebecca Nurse was also named, but admits that he doubts her a witch due to her extreme piousness, though he emphasizes that anything is possible.
-Hale is sceptical about the Proctors' devotion to Christianity, noting that they do not attend church regularly and that one of their three sons has not yet been baptized; John replies that this is because he has no respect for Parris.
+Hale is skeptical about the Proctors' devotion to Christianity, noting that they do not attend church regularly and that one of their three sons has not yet been baptized; John replies that this is because he has no respect for Parris.
 Challenged to recite the Ten Commandments, John fatefully forgets "thou shalt not commit adultery".
 When Hale questions her, Elizabeth is angered that he does not question Abigail first.
 Unsure of how to proceed, Hale prepares to take his leave.
-At Elizabeth's urging, John tells Hale he knows that the girl's afflictions are fake.
+At Elizabeth's urging, John tells Hale he knows that the girls' afflictions are fake.
 When Hale responds that many of the accused have confessed, John points out that they were bound to be hanged if they did not; Hale reluctantly acknowledges this point.

 Suddenly, Giles Corey and Francis Nurse enter the house and inform John and Hale that both of their wives have been arrested on charges of witchcraft; respectively, Martha Corey for reading suspicious books and Rebecca Nurse has been suspected of sacrificing children.
 A posse led by clerk Ezekiel Cheever and town marshal George Herrick arrive soon afterwards and present a warrant for Elizabeth's arrest, much to Hale's surprise.
 Cheever picks up the poppet on Elizabeth's table and finds a needle inside.
 He informs John that Abigail had a pain-induced fit earlier that evening and a needle was found stuck into her stomach; Abigail claimed that Elizabeth stabbed her with the needle through witchcraft, using a poppet as a conduit.
 John brings Mary into the room to tell the truth; Mary asserts that she made the doll and stuck the needle into it, and that Abigail saw her do so.
 Cheever is unconvinced and prepares to arrest Elizabeth.

-John becomes greatly angered, tearing the arrest warrant to shreds and threatening Herrick and Cheever with a musket until Elizabeth calms him down and surrenders herself.
+John becomes greatly angered, tearing the arrest warrant to shreds and threatening Herrick and Cheever until Elizabeth calms him down and surrenders herself.
 He calls Hale a coward and asks him why the accusers' every utterance goes unchallenged.
 Hale is conflicted, but suggests that perhaps this misfortune has befallen Salem because of a great, secret crime that must be brought to light.
 Taking this to heart, John orders Mary to go to court with him and expose the other girls' lies, and she protests vehemently.
 Aware of John's affair, she warns him that Abigail is willing to expose it if necessary.
 John is shocked but determines the truth must prevail, whatever the personal cost.